-Gorontalo

-of thinking about efforts to find the truth in life. cultural process which is not like as it should be This is reflected in the various forms of traditional held.
-For a young married couple, they think that ceremonies of the people.
-The ceremony is a long they no longer deal with the technical aspects of picture of the history of human thoughts in art and the culture of their marriage.
-They believe that this religion, which also dates back to prehistoric times is the responsibility of their parents that they (Lubis, 2007: 13).
+The people in Gorontalo has a long history of thinking about efforts to find the truth in life.
+This is reflected in the various forms of traditional ceremonies of the people.
+The ceremony is a long picture of the history of human thoughts in art and religion, which also dates back to prehistoric times (Lubis, 2007: 13).